obenkenobi/Neural-Network/README.md

 the data catagorizing which array is H and which is L.

-Keep in mind this program relies on randomly generated and shuffled data meaning the accuracy of the neural network will change for each run.
-On average the accuracy will be above 90%.
+Keep in mind this program relies on randomly generated and shuffled data meaning the accuracy of the neural network will change for each run.This program will test a neural network a certain amount of times printing the results for each run including the accuracy, the testing arrays, etc. Afterwards the average accuracy for all these test runs will be calculated.